pthom/hello_imgui/README.md

 ### iOS

-For iOS, simply create a folder named "ios" beside the application 'CMakeLists.txt'.
+For iOS, simply create a folder named `ios` beside the application 'CMakeLists.txt'.
 There, you can add a custom Info.plist, as well as app icons and launch screens.

+For an example, see the `ios` folder inside [src/hello_imgui_demos/hello_imgui_demodocking/](src/hello_imgui_demos/hello_imgui_demodocking)

+### macOS

+For macOS, simply create a folder named `macos` beside the application 'CMakeLists.txt'.
+There, you can add a custom Info.plist, as well as app icons.

+For an example, see the `macos` folder inside [src/hello_imgui_demos/hello_imgui_demodocking/](src/hello_imgui_demos/hello_imgui_demodocking/)

+#### How to build terminal executables under macOS

+If you prefer to build regular terminal executables (not app bundles), use the cmake option `-DHELLOIMGUI_MACOS_NO_BUNDLE=ON`.

 ### Android